freesewing/freesewing/markdown/dev/tutorials/pattern-design/avoiding-overlap/en.md

   while (points.tipRightBottomStart.x > -1) {
     for (const p of rotateThese) points[p] = points[p].rotate(1, points.edgeLeft)
   }

-  /*
-   * While we're at it,
-   * let's add a point where
-   * the closure's snap should go.
-   */
-  points.snapLeft = points.top.shiftFractionTowards(points.edgeTop, 0.5)
   // highlight-end

   // highlight-start
   /*